shsagir/play-area-sync/docs/_WIP/object-storage.md

 Most framwork/CMS integrations will already rewrite the URLs in your templates with the correct URLs.

+### Log access

+As with all fortrabbit components you can use the [logging](help.fortrabbit.com/logging) service to tail live logs.

 ## Advanced usage, troubleshooting & quirks